 Graduate students and postdoctoral fellows often join faculty investigators in conducting sponsored research projects.
 This page addresses the proper use of any researchers from a foreign country on certain federally sponsored projects.

-As of February 2012 only NIH allows direct cost as part of recruiting costs on federal grants.
+As of February 2012 only National Institutes of Health (NIH) allows direct cost as part of recruiting costs on federal grants.

 Please see the National Institutes of Health Grants Policy Statement: